Mariners vs. Giants Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez will look for his fourth straight game with a hit in this contest.
-In his last five games he is hitting .261 with two doubles, a walk and four RBI.
+- Rodriguez hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .333 with two doubles, a walk and five RBI.

 Rodríguez Recent Games